pakyimcheng/comp3278_gp_project/README.md

 The model is a bit rough but still performs better than opencv default one.

+## MYSQL setup

+Assume XAMPP is installed in your computer.

+1. Install the following packages

+    * mysql-connector-python
+    * python-dotenv

+    (Take conda as example)
+    ```
+    conda install -c anaconda mysql-connector-python
+    pip install python-dotenv
+    ```

+2. create _.env_ file under folder /flask/

+    Type the following.
+(The YOUR_PASSWORD can be found in the following steps.)

+    ```
+    MYSQL_PASSWORD='YOUR_PASSWORD'
+    ```

+3. Launch XAMPP.
+Go to phpMyAdmin.
+    On the top launch bar, click 'User accounts'.
+Search for the column with 'User name' = 'root' and 'Host name' = 'localhost'.
+Look at the password column, if the Password column said 'No', then leave the YOUR_PASSWORD empty.
+Otherwise, copy the value to YOUR_PASSWORD.

+    Then save the _.env_ file.

+4. Create a database namely 'project'.
+Import the .sql file in discord to 'project' database.

 ### Setup
 1. Create a virtual environment (using either conda/ venv) with python=3.9 (as tensorflow only upports python 3.6 to 3.9)